Is the Air on an Aeroplane Clean & Safe?

 Am I more likely to get sick on a plane?

-In short, yes, the air is clean, filtered and safe.
+In short, yes, the air on an aircraft is clean, filtered and perfectly safe.

 The entire air within the aeroplane cabin is replaced with fresh air approximately every five minutes.
-The air that is recycled within this time passes through a filter which removes over 99% of bacteria and particles which transport viruses.
+The air that is recycled within the passenger cabin passes through a HEPA filter which should catch almost all virus’, removing over 99% of bacteria and the particles which transport viruses.

 How much of the air is fresh?

-It varies from aircraft to aircraft, but a typical ratio is in the region of 60% fresh air to 40% recirculated air.
+It varies from aircraft to aircraft, but at any given time approximately 60% of the air within an aircraft is fresh compared to 40% recirculated / reused air.
 On many aircraft types, the cockpit and therefore the pilots get 100% fresh air.

 What filters the aircraft air?